-The Berthouville Treasure’s final stop before returning to Paris is the Institute for the Study of the Ancient World (ISAW) in New York, where its significance as evidence of cross-cultural exchange is highlighted in Devotion and Decadence: The Berthouville Treasure and Roman Luxury from the Bibliothèque Nationale de France.
+The Berthouville Treasure’s final stop before returning to Paris was the Institute for the Study of the Ancient World (ISAW) in New York, where its significance as evidence of cross-cultural exchange was highlighted in Devotion and Decadence: The Berthouville Treasure and Roman Luxury from the Bibliothèque Nationale de France in 2018.
 ISAW was established in 2006 at New York University to engage with research and education on cultural interconnections in the ancient world.
-While one gallery at ISAW concentrates on the Berthouville Treasure, a second has over 70 examples of Roman luxury objects from the BnF, such as gems, coins, jewelry, marble, an incredibly fine mosaic from Hadrian’s villa in Tivoli, and Late Antique missoria, or large silver platters.
+While one gallery at ISAW concentrated on the Berthouville Treasure, a second had over seventy examples of Roman luxury objects from the BnF, such as gems, coins, jewelry, marble, an incredibly fine mosaic from Hadrian’s villa in Tivoli, and Late Antique missoria, or large silver platters.

 “For us, this exhibition is not only showing that there were these spectacular works of art, with lavish materials and materials that gesture at the breadth of the Roman Empire and the power of the Empire,” said Clare Fitzgerald, ISAW’s associate director for exhibitions and gallery curator.
 “We’re focusing on what this tells us about the way in which culture changes and responds to that which it encounters.”